 We sip down the last drops of nectar, break for lunch, and prepare to say our goodbyes.
 This afternoon we return to our pick-up points, and head home.

 - Five nights’ bed and breakfast accommodation: one night at the 4* Perle Oban Hotel, Oban; two nights at the Highland Hotel, Fort William; one night at the 4* Duisdale House Hotel, Skye, and one night at the 3* Salutation Hotel, Perth

-- Six lunches and five dinners with wine and a whisky
+- One lunch and five dinners with wine and a whisky

 - Comfortable coaching throughout